Types of Wicker Chairs

 Origin and Brief History

-Wicker isn’t a type of wood or material, but rather, a technique of weaving used to create surprisingly lightweight and durable furniture.
+Wicker isn’t a type of wood or material but rather a technique of weaving used to create surprisingly lightweight and durable furniture.
 Its origins can be traced as far back as ancient Egypt, when chairs and small tables were constructed out of woven grasses.

 From its origins along the Nile, the technique slowly pushed into Persia and Rome, ultimately spreading as far north as what is today Finland, Sweden, and Norway.
-In that sense, wicker furniture making could be seen as one of the first globally accepted furniture making techniques.
+In that sense, wicker furniture-making could be seen as one of the first globally accepted furniture-making techniques.

 These days, wicker furniture is made from a variety of materials, including synthetic materials and blends.
-It remains one of the most popular forms of outdoor furniture to this day, owing, in large part to its extreme lightweight, which makes it incredibly easy to move and rearrange.
+It remains one of the most popular forms of outdoor furniture to this day, owing, in large part, to its extreme lightweight, which makes it incredibly easy to move and rearrange.

 Some Current Brands of Wicker Chairs